 Isn’t it amazing?
 A 43-year-old Tom Brady changes offenses for the first time in two decades, and guides his team to a Super Bowl triumph.

-Figuring out things on the fly is never easy, but Brady ultimately capitalized on the embarrassment of riches at his disposal in the receiving corps.
-Here’s the thing, too: The Bucs played most of their season without stud nose tackle Vita Vea, who makes their run defense almost impossible to penetrate when he’s on the field.
+The Bucs played most of their championship season without stud nose tackle Vita Vea, who makes their run defense almost impossible to penetrate when he’s on the field.

-Brady’s presence is bound to draw other free agents to help plug any roster holes Tampa Bay could have entering next season.
-As Brady gets more comfortable in coach Bruce Arians’ vertical passing system, it could really get scary for whoever is facing the Bucs.
+When Brady gets even more comfortable in coach Bruce Arians’ vertical passing system, it could really get scary for whoever is facing the Bucs.

-Carolina and Atlanta are in relative rebuilds, and New Orleans is in salary cap hell, leaving Tampa Bay is the prohibitive favorite in the NFC South.
+Carolina and Atlanta are in relative rebuilds, and New Orleans is working its way out of salary cap hell, leaving Tampa Bay as the prohibitive favorite in the NFC South.

 NFC East champions: New York Giants

 If the G-Men play like they did on defense in 2020, hit on their highest draft pick, and get both quarterback Daniel Jones and running back Saquon Barkley healthy, they have the means to win the NFC East.